kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. C7

 #### Answer: B. C4 - *FALSE* = D. C6 - TRUE
-- The cricoid cartilage is the most inferior of the laryngeal cartilages and lies at the level of the sixth cervical vertebral body
+- Cricoid cartilage is most inferior of laryngeal cartilages
+	- Lying at level of sixth cervical vertebral body
-- It is also here that the recurrent laryngeal nerve enters the larynx
+	- It is also here that recurrent laryngeal nerve enters larynx
-- The carotid artery pulse can also be felt here as it is compressed by the transverse processes of C6 vertebrae
+- Carotid artery pulse can also be felt here
+	- As it is compressed by transverse processes of C6 vertebrae

 Questions 21-30